 Casting two or three flies using nylon alone, can be tricky.
 When you are learning this technique, it can be hard to avoid tangles.
 Find a technique that works for you, and try to get into a casting rhythm that works.

-When casting, you should see three visible rings on the surface when the nymphs land.
+As the flies land on the water, you should see three visible rings on the surface when the nymphs land.
 If not, stop immediately, check your cast.
 Usually two of the flies are tangled together.
 Stopping to rectify this, means the snag is easier fix.
 If you carry on, the mess gets magnified.

 Always strike downstream, as this deliver better, hook ups.
 Fish face upstream (obviously) so as the nymph is hoovered up, a swift downstream strike sets the hook often on the scissors rather than the front of the mouth (precarious).